Capacitor Web Documentation | Capacitor Documentation

 Using Capacitor as a Module

-Generally, apps will be using a framework with a build system that supports importing JavaScript modules.
-In that case, simply import Capacitor at the top of your app and you're set:
+Most commonly, apps will be using a framework with a build system that supports importing JavaScript modules.
+By importing from

+@capacitor/core, or by importing a plugin, the Capacitor JavaScript runtime will be loaded with your app.

 Using Capacitor as a Script Include

-To use Capacitor core in a web app that is not using a build system or bundler/module loader,
+To use the Capacitor runtime in a web app that is not using a build system or bundler/module loader, do the following:

 "bundledWebRuntime": true